mruby/mruby/doc/mrbgems/README.md

 The folder *mrblib* contains pure Ruby files to extend mruby.
 The folder *src* contains C files to extend mruby.
-The folder *test* contains C and pure Ruby files for testing purposes which will be used by ```mrbtest```. *mrbgem.rake* contains rules to build a *libmrb-GEMNAME-gem.a* file inside of the GEM directory.
-Which will be used for integration into the normal mruby build process. *README.md* is a short description of your GEM.
+The folder *test* contains C and pure Ruby files for testing purposes which will be used by ```mrbtest```. *mrbgem.rake* contains the specification to compile C and Ruby files. *README.md* is a short description of your GEM.

 ## Build process

-mrbgems expects a file called *mrbgem.rake* inside of your GEM directory.
-A typical file could for example look like this:
+mrbgems expects a specifcation file called *mrbgem.rake* inside of your GEM direcotry.
+A typical GEM specification could look like this for example:

 ```
 MRuby::Gem::Specification.new('c_and_ruby_extension_example') do |spec|